duartegroup/InterpretingMLKinetics/README.md

 ## Python versions and libraries

-Code for BERT model training and evaluation, and calculation of Integrated Gradients, was tested using Python version 3.6.13 and the following libraries: pandas, numpy, scipy, rdkit, regex, openpyxl, scikit-learn, transformers, torch, datasets, dotenv, ax-platform and captum (versions specified in Scripts/Training_and_evaluation/BERT/requirements.txt)
+Code for training and evaluation of the BERT model, and calculation of Integrated Gradients, was tested using Python version 3.6.13 and the following libraries: pandas, numpy, scipy, rdkit, regex, openpyxl, scikit-learn, transformers, torch, datasets, python-dotenv, ax-platform and captum (versions specified in ./Scripts/Training_and_evaluation/BERT/requirements.txt).

-All other code was tested using Python version 3.9.12 and the following libraries: pandas, numpy, scipy, matplotlib,  rdkit, regex, scikit-learn, CIMtools, CGRtools and treeinterpreter, pywaffle (versions specified in ./requirements.txt)
+All other code was tested using Python version 3.9.12 and the following libraries: pandas, numpy, scipy, matplotlib, rdkit, regex, scikit-learn, CIMtools, CGRtools, treeinterpreter and pywaffle (versions specified in ./requirements.txt).

 ### Data
 This folder contains three sub-directories, with each containing the data and results for the DFT and ML calculations: "DFT", "ML_analysis_and_results" and "ML_datasets".
 The files that are contained within each of these sub-directories are as follows: